Cardamine pensylvanica (Pennsylvania Bittercress)

 Flower:

-Elongating clusters of stalked flowers at the top of the plant and the end of branching stems arising from leaf axils in the upper plant.
+Elongating clusters of stalked flowers at the top of the plant and the tips of branching stems.
 Flowers are 1/8 to ¼ inch across with 4 rounded white petals and 6 creamy white to pale yellow stamens slightly protruding from the center.
-The 4 sepals behind the flower are oblong and hairless, green but may be purplish at the tip.
+The 4 sepals behind the flower are 1.3 to 2.3 mm oblong, hairless, and green to purplish.

 Leaves and stems:

-Leaves are compound, a leaf up to 4 inches long and 1¼ inch wide.
+Leaves are compound, a leaf up to 6 inches (4 to 15 cm) long.
 Basal and lower stem leaves are similar, with oval to round leaflets that may have a few teeth or shallow lobes, the end leaflet largest.
 Basal leaves typically wither away by flowering time.

-Upper stem leaflets become more narrow, mostly toothless or with a few shallow lobes, with the end leaflet distinctly broader and longer than the lateral leaflets.
-Stems are often very leafy, mostly hairless or sparsely hairy especially near the base of the plant, green or sometimes purplish.
+Leaflets on stem leaves become more narrow, mostly toothless or with a few shallow lobes, short-stalked to stalkless, the end leaflet distinctly broader and longer than the lateral leaflets, up to about 1 inch (1.3 to 3+ cm) long.
+Stems are single from the base, branched, often very leafy, sparsely hairy near the base and hairless above, green or sometimes purplish.

 Fruit: